praveenst13/mnist-classification/README.md

 ## DESIGN STEPS

 ### STEP 1: Load the dataset from the tensorflow library.
 ### STEP 2:Preprocess the dataset.
-MNIST dataset using to classify hadden written digit.
+MNIST dataset using to classify handwritten written digit.
 ### STEP 3: Create and train your model.
 ### STEP 4: plot the training loss, validation loss vs iteration plot.
 ### STEP 5: Test the model for your handwritten scanned images.